Equable/Cards/README.md

 # Deck of Cards

+### Contained are the Following

+>DeckofCards.cpp
+>>This file calls upon Deck.h and uses this object/variable to define each individual card of the deck. (see code for commented details)
+>
+>Deck.h
+>>This header file contains the pre-defined variables responsible for creating a deck of cards.
+Suits, Values, as well as the used string array cards.

 The project does the following:

 > 1. Using pre-defined suit types and numbers the software fills each index of an array with the resulting string